jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Phone Number Subject Identifier Type {#sub-id-phone}
 ------------------------------------
-The Phone Number Subject Identifier Type describes a subject by telephone number.
+The Phone Number Subject Identifier Type describes a subject that is a user account associated with a telephone number.
 Subject Identifiers of this type MUST contain a `phone` claim whose value is a string containing the full telephone number of the subject, including international dialing prefix, formatted according to [E.164](#E164).
-The `phone` claim MUST NOT be null or empty.
+The `phone` claim is REQUIRED and MUST NOT be null or empty.
 The Phone Number Subject Identifier Type is identified by the name `phone`.

 Below is a non-normative example Subject Identifier for the Email Subject Identifier Type: